 AI is the future of the web.
-It’s no surprise that a plethora of tools has sprung up to make use of AI's power to create amazing content.
+It’s no surprise that a plethora of tools have sprung up to make use of AI's power to create amazing content.
 The rise of artificial intelligence (AI), in all its forms, has been particularly swift over the past few years.
-The best AI content writing tools now boast the ability to create wholly original content, indistinguishable from human-produced copy.
+The best AI content writing tools now boast the ability to create original content, indistinguishable from human-produced copy.
 They can also adapt existing pieces of content to suit multilingual purposes and provide translation services if required.

 Which AI content writing software should you use?

 Today I’m going to introduce you to the best AI content generators that are accessible to small and medium-sized businesses and solopreneurs.
 On with the buying guide.

 |Product||Free Trial||Basic Plan / Month||AI Words / month|

 |Smart Copy||yes||$25 (free plan also)||200 credits|

 |Nichesss||yes||$19||200 short form|

 The intro to this article was entirely written with this copywriting software.
 I should point out that AI-generated output doesn’t always produce usable content, and some features aren’t perfect.
 But then none of the tools on this list hit the target every time.
 And most are still fairly rudimentary.